Field 1: Biomedical Instrumentation (BMI)

 This field of emphasis is designed to train bioengineers interested in the applications and development of instrumentation used in medicine and biotechnology.
 Examples include the use of lasers in surgery and diagnostics, new micro electrical machines for surgery, sensors for detecting and monitoring of disease, microfluidic systems for cell-based diagnostics, new tool development for basic and applied life science research, and controlled drug delivery devices.
 The principles underlying each instrument and specific clinical or biological needs will be emphasized.
 Graduates of this program will be targeted principally for employment in academia, government research laboratories, and the biotechnology, medical devices, and biomedical industries.

-Faculty: Marvin Bergsneider, Louis Bouchard, Rob Candler, Greg Carman, Yong Chen, Pei-Yu Chiou, Chi On Chui, Mark Cohen, Joseph Demer, Dino Di Carlo, Katrina Dipple, Jeff Eldredge, Robin Garrell, Warren Grundfest, Tzung Hsiai, Thomas Mason, Chih-Ming Ho, Jean-Pierre Hubschman, Yongho Sungtaek Ju, Chang Jin Kim, Daniel Levi, Aydogan Ozcan, Laurent Pilon, Nader Pouratian, Amy Rowat, Jacob Schmidt, Michael Teitell, Hsian-Rong Tseng, R. Michael van Dam, Danny Wang, Hong Zhou
+Faculty: Marvin Bergsneider, Louis Bouchard, Rob Candler, Greg Carman, Yong Chen, Pei-Yu Chiou, Chi On Chui, Mark Cohen, Joseph Demer, Dino Di Carlo, Katrina Dipple, Jeff Eldredge, Robin Garrell, Warren Grundfest, Tzung Hsiai, Thomas Mason, Chih-Ming Ho, Jean-Pierre Hubschman, Yongho Sungtaek Ju, Chang Jin Kim, Ali Khademhosseini, Daniel Levi, Aydogan Ozcan, Laurent Pilon, Nader Pouratian, Amy Rowat, Jacob Schmidt, Michael Teitell, Hsian-Rong Tseng, R. Michael van Dam, Danny Wang, Hong Zhou

 Field 2: Molecular Cellular Tissue Therapeutics (MCTT)